Erythroplasia of Queyrat

 - Laser surgery

 - Scraping away cancer cells and using electricity to kill any that remain (curettage and electrodesiccation)

-Regan TD, Lawrence N. Bowen's disease and erythroplasia of Querat.
-In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson I, eds.
+Regan TD, Lawrence N. Bowen's disease and erythroplasia of Queyrat.
+In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson IH, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap.
-31.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 31.